T-count and T-depth of any multi-qubit unitary: Introduction

 \subsection{Our contributions}

-In this paper we give algorithms that can be used to synthesize provably $\epsilon$-T-count and $\epsilon$-T-depth-optimal circuits.
+In this paper we give algorithms that can be used to synthesize (provably) $\epsilon$-T-count and $\epsilon$-T-depth-optimal circuits.
 We treat arithmetic operations on the entries of a unitary at unit cost and we do not account for the bit-complexity associated with specifying or manipulating them.
-Suppose the input $n$-qubit unitary is $V$, having size $2^n\times 2^n$.
-Then the space complexity of our algorithms, described in Section \ref{sec:provable}, is $\poly(2^n)$.
-The time complexity is $\poly\left(\left(2^n\right)^{m_{\epsilon}}\right)$, where $m_{\epsilon}=\teps(V)$ or $\tdeps(V)$ while synthesizing $\epsilon$-T-count or $\epsilon$-T-depth optimal circuit respectively.
+Suppose the input $n$-qubit unitary is $W$, having size $2^n\times 2^n$.
+Then the space complexity of our algorithms, described in Sections \ref{sec:provable} and \ref{sec:depth}, is $\poly(2^n)$.
+The time complexity has an exponential dependence on $\teps(W)$ or $\tdeps(W)$ while synthesizing $\epsilon$-T-count or $\epsilon$-T-depth optimal circuit respectively (Table \ref{tab:compare}).

 For the design and analysis of our algorithm the following results (Section \ref{sec:provable}) have been crucial.
 Suppose $E$ is a unitary that is close to $\id$ in the global phase invariant distance i.e. $d(E,\id)\leq\epsilon$. $C_0$ is an $n$-qubit Clifford operator. $EC_0$ \emph{behaves almost like Clifford} $C_0$ i.e. it \emph{approximately inherits} some characteristics from $C_0$.
 First, expanding both $EC_0$ and $C_0$ in the Pauli basis, we can see that the absolute value of the coefficients (at each point) are \emph{almost equal} (\textbf{amplitude test}).
 Second, if we expand $(EC_0)P(EC_0)^{\dagger}$ in the Pauli basis then the absolute value of the coefficients is almost $1$ at $P'$ if $C_0PC_0^{\dagger}=P'$, and nearly zero at other points (\textbf{conjugation test}).
 These results may be of independent interest and can be used for resource-optimal synthesis in other bases as described below.